Raymond’s Restaurant, St. John’s, Newfoundland

 A Charles meal is filled with pride of place.
 It is sophisticated and elegant, yet it honours the flavours of old Newfoundland.
 No imported shrimp here…rather the sweet shellfish of the cold waters off the Province.
-There’s cod and halibut, oysters andfabulous berries, all scattered throughout the ultimately seasonal menu.
+There’s cod and halibut, oysters and fabulous berries, all scattered throughout the ultimately seasonal menu.
+One of his signature first courses uses a cross cut section of tree trunk on which to serve caplin with salsa verde, a slice of seared whelk and a fresh B.C. oyster (the long winter had made it impossible to obtain local ones) with wild leek mignonette.
+It’s somewhat reminiscent of the great Australian chef Cheung Liew’s Seven Tastes of the Sea.

-I first met Chef Jeremy Charles when he was cooking over an open fire at the Canadian Chefs’ Congress in 2008.
-He is a true culinary adventurer and has spent the last 10 years on a cross-continental gastronomic odyssey.
+Charles is a true culinary adventurer and has spent the last 10 years on a cross-continental gastronomic odyssey.
 From the rugged wilderness of the Canadian Shield at the Molson Fly Fishing Camp in Godbout, Quebec, where he was Head Chef to the Molson and Bronfman families, to the slick urban oasis of Los Angeles and Chicago where he staged and served as a private chef, the unique diversity of Jeremy’s experience continues to guide him on his journey toward the redefinition of rustic East Coast cuisine of which he is a brilliant interpreter.

-While at the helm of Atlantica, another restaurant voted in 2007 the #1 Best New Restaurant in Canada by EnRoute Magazine with him in the kitchen, Jeremy’s penchant for using only the freshest, most vibrant and authentic ingredients from local purveyors won him accolades at home and abroad for creating cuisine that both nourishes and inspires the body, heart and mind.
+While at the helm of the once-lauded and now-closed Atlantica, another restaurant voted in 2007 the #1 Best New Restaurant in Canada by EnRoute Magazine with him in the kitchen, Jeremy’s penchant for using only the freshest, most vibrant and authentic ingredients from local purveyors won him accolades at home and abroad for creating cuisine that both nourishes and inspires the body, heart and mind.

-Raymond’s Restaurant est l’un des 250 restaurants à travers tout le Canada qui participent au Journée des terroirs.
-Contactez Raymond’s Restaurant directement, au numéro ci-dessous, afin de faire votre réservation.
+Contactez Raymond’s Restaurant directement, au numéro ci-dessous, afin de faire votre Journée des terroirs réservation.

 95 Water Street